 Vereeniging, one of the Gauteng province’s cities, is located where South Africa’s Klip River empties into the northern loop of the Vaal River.
 The city, which was formerly situated in the Transvaal province, is also one of the constituent parts of the Vaal Triangle region.

-Its name is derived from the Afrikaans and Dutch words for
+Its name is derived from the Afrikaans and Dutch words for "association" or "union".

 Currently, Vereeniging is one of the country’s most influential industrial manufacturing centres, with its chief products being iron, steel, pipes, bricks, tiles and processed lime.

 There are 29 residential suburbs in Vereeniging, seven of which form part of Three Rivers.
 The average estimated value of a house in Vereeniging in April 2019 was R820 000 (and R620 000 for an apartment) according to property24.

 A professional Gardener is trained to balance the art and science of managing various plants in residential and commercial environments.
 Therefore, a Gardener must be quite clued up on landscaping, soil, chemicals, climate and the different types of plants.

 On a day-to-day basis, a gardener's job could entail mowing or edging, trimming shrubbery, planting, or weeding and mulching beds.
 The work takes place outdoors, and often in all weather conditions.
 Anyone considering a career as a gardener should therefore be ready for a fairly physically-strenuous job.
 The work is often seasonal as well, with the most work available in spring, summer, and autumn.